fes.de

-The world is rapidly becoming a "smart" city, a trend that will take center stage at the Global Observance of World Cities Day in Bogotá, Colombia.
+The idea of a "smart" city is discussed globally, a trend that will take center stage at the Global Observance of World Cities Day in Bogotá, Colombia.
 Under the theme "People-Centred Smart Cities," this global event celebrates how digital technologies are transforming urban life, offering immense potential to improve how cities are designed, managed, and governed.

 But as rapid urbanization reshapes cities across Africa, this theme invites a critical question: How can digital innovation support, not supplant, the informal public transport systems that keep millions moving every day?